taoyilee/Keras_MedicalImgAI/README.md

 ; if true, use best_weights.h5, else use weights.h5
 use_best_weights = true
 ```
+## TODO
+1. More baseline models

+## Acknowledgement
+I would like to thank Pranav Rajpurkar (Stanford ML group) and Xinyu Weng (北京大學) for sharing their experiences on this task.
+Also I would like to thank Felix Yu for providing DenseNet-Keras source code.

 ## Author
 Bruce Chou (brucechou1983@gmail.com)
 Michael (Tao-Yi)Lee (tylee@ieee.org)